-It's summer at Disneyland Resort, and there is so much extra fun hoppening in 2025!
-This year, Disneyland celebrates its 70th birthday with a whole entire year of festivities starting May 16, 2025.
-A new discount summer ticket has launched, although you still have to make park reservations for each visit through an advance reservation system.
-That means there's a little planning ahead to be done before the fun!
-Summer is one of the peak seasons at Disneyland, and in 2025, we have more to celebrate with two parades (one in each park), dance parties in each park, special fireworks, a new show, new characters to meet and so many new foods to enjoy.
+It's time to plan for summer at Disneyland Resort, and there is so much extra fun hoppening in 2026!
+Disneyland celebrates its 70th birthday through Aug.
+9, 2026.
+There's a little planning ahead to be done before the fun!
+Summer is one of the peak seasons at Disneyland, and in 2026, we have more to celebrate with a parade, a new Bluey show, dance parties, special fireworks, a new Soarin' version, new characters to meet and so many new foods to enjoy.

 If you're gearing up for a summer vacation or staycation, no doubt you're looking for a few tips to maximize your time.
 Never fear, the Frog Family is here!
 We bring you our trusted tips for tackling Disneyland in the summer.